yamilburgos/JS_JavaRISK/README.md

 You cannot use:

 - **External libraries**, except jQuery and FontAwesome.
-This includes things like D3, Bootstrap, etc.
+This includes things like D3, Bootstrap, etc. If y
 - **HTML5 Canvas**.
 I know it sounds tempting, but believe me, it is _not worth it_.
 (I used Canvas and it was a big mistake!! - J)

 ---